 I studied Music and Biology in undergrad, thinking one day I would narrow down my interests.
 After two summers teaching at the Maria Mitchell Association, two seasons teaching at Nature's Classroom, and two years teaching wilderness survival skills in Maine, I came to love the field of education.
 I studied Ecology and Environmental Science at the University of Maine, where I developed hankerings for snow pants and bluegrass.
 In Maine, my friends and I formed a band called "The Park St. Pickers," and played every Wednesday night at the local bar.
 Meanwhile, I took weekly jazz piano lessons and worked making science videos for the University's PR department.

 I moved to Boston to work for a company that made educational media for museums, but realized I missed the field of science, and working with children.
-I spent summers working for Upward Bound and i2 Camps, and went to Tufts for a Masters in STEM Education.
+I spent summers teaching at Upward Bound and i2 Camps, and went to Tufts for a Masters in STEM Education.
 I recorded my first album and delved more deeply into songwriting.

 I moved back to Philadelphia in 2014 for a job as an elementary science teacher, teaching all boys.
 In 2023, I am starting the next chapter of life.
-I founded the bands, Ants on a Log and Open Hand, joined the cover band, Nothing Wrong, and began samba drum classes with Unidos da Filadelfia.
+I founded the bands, Ants on a Log in 2015 and Open Hand in 2017, and joined the cover band, Nothing Wrong, and began samba drum classes with Unidos da Filadelfia in 2015.
 I continue to study science, teaching, and music, and to harbor a love of learning and an interest in most things.

 - “Summer Sizzles: SCH Science Teacher Selected for Fulbright Iceland Seminar.”
 JUNE 15, 2021

 - “SCH Teacher Takes Her Passion on the Road” Oct 22, 2021

 - FY 2022 Fulbright Hays Seminars Abroad Promotional Video.
 Oct 28, 2021